 The two figures on the left-hand side are simple and abstract, but not really distorted like the main figure.
 This really alienates the main figure, which was painted with elongated hands, a curving body and primitive facial features.

 Munch used color in this painting mostly to convey emotion and drama.
-He really pushed the colors in the direction of his idea, rather than to paint realistically.
+He really pushed the colors in the direction of his idea, rather than painting realistically.

 There is a powerful contrast between exaggerated reds and oranges used for the sunset in the background, and the dull blues, greens, purples and grays used for everything else.